jeannsensei/jeannsensei/README.md

 Hi, I'm Jeannuel!
-I'm developer from Colombia who loves Javascript and Angular.
+I'm a developer from Colombia who loves Javascript and Angular.

 ### 🤘 What do I know:
 - HTML